CarnoZhao/Xfyun-Ad-Classification/README.md

 - For better git repo performance, I set `.gitignore` to ignore other outputs and moved the `./autoalbu/configs/outputs/{your_run_date}/{your_run_time}/policy/lasted.json` to `./autoalbu/configs/latest.json`.

+> NOTE:  When using learnt `autoalbu` policy, the path should be configured manually in training codes.

 ## 2. Model training

 ### 2.1 Main Idea